 - monounsaturated fats like olives and olive oil, avocados, nuts and seeds (macadamia nuts, hazelnuts, pecans, almonds and almond butter, cashews and cashew butter, pistachios).
 Food fact: Adding one avocado per day to a moderate fat diet lowers LDL more than a moderate fat diet without the avocado.

-- polyunsaturated fats which include Omega-3 fatty acids are polyunsaturated fatty acids (PUFA) i... and omega-6 fatty acids.
-Omega-3’s are turned into Reduces inflammation A substance produced in the endocrine glands and transported... in our bodies to decrease inflammation.
+- polyunsaturated fats which include omega-3 and omega-6 fatty acids.
+Omega-3’s are turned into anti-inflammatory hormones in our bodies to decrease inflammation.
 Foods with high levels of omega-3’s include salmon, mackerel, herring, sardines, anchovies, flaxseed, chia seeds, butternut, and walnuts.
 Food fact: Eating four walnuts a day raises α-Linolenic acid, or ALA, and improves your lipid profile.

-A note on omega-6 fatty acids: The essential omega-6 fatty acid that our bodies need in small amounts is linoleic acid, or LA, (not to be confused with α-Linolenic acid, or ALA, the Omega-3 fatty acids are polyunsaturated fatty acids (PUFA) i... precursor of DHA and EPA).
+A note on omega-6 fatty acids: The essential omega-6 fatty acid that our bodies need in small amounts is linoleic acid, or LA, (not to be confused with α-Linolenic acid, or ALA, the omega-3 precursor of DHA and EPA).
 I know, I get confused with these terms too.
-Omega-6’s are turned into pro-inflammatory A substance produced in the endocrine glands and transported... in our bodies to increase inflammation when we catch a cold or sprain an ankle.
+Omega-6’s are turned into pro-inflammatory hormones in our bodies to increase inflammation when we catch a cold or sprain an ankle.
 This acute inflammatory process is basically turning our immune systems on to fix a problem.
 So inflammation is necessary!
 However, problems occur when our bodies are out of balance and our immune systems cannot shut off, resulting in chronic inflammation and autoimmune disease.
-Ideally, we should be eating an omega-6:Omega-3 fatty acids are polyunsaturated fatty acids (PUFA) i... ratio range of 1:1 to 5:1, but the American diet’s ratio range is more like 20:1 or 50:1.
+Ideally, we should be eating an omega-6:omega-3 ratio range of 1:1 to 5:1, but the American diet’s ratio range is more like 20:1 or 50:1.
 This is because processed and deep-fried foods are rampant with omega-6 fatty acids so we will rarely be deficient in omega 6’s.

 Food fact: Nuts, such as walnuts and pine nuts, also contain high concentrations of omega-6 fatty acids.
 Potato chips contain omega-6’s because they are fried in vegetable oil.
 You want to eat more of the nuts and less of the chips, because the omega-6 oils from the potato chips have been oxidized and damaged in the frying process, while nuts contain their own antioxidants that protect the oils from damage.
 Think of oxidation when you peel an apple and it starts to turn brown from being exposed to the air.
 Make sense?

-- Saturated fats or A steroid alcohol found in most body tissues, including the ... laden foods such as egg yolks, fatty meats (including red meat), poultry (chicken with skin), full-fat dairy products (milk, yogurt, cheese), butter, coconuts, coconut oil, and palm oil are not bad for you.
+- Saturated fats or cholesterol laden foods such as egg yolks, fatty meats (including red meat), poultry (chicken with skin), full-fat dairy products (milk, yogurt, cheese), butter, coconuts, coconut oil, and palm oil are not bad for you.
 In fact, including them in your diet can decrease the risk of heart disease by lowering lipoprotein a, Lp(a), which correlates with a strong risk for heart disease.
 Some research has even concluded that it may be to our advantage to include fats in as much as 50% of our diets.
 (Not ready for that yet?
 It’s ok, baby steps).
 It’s not a far-fetched notion since breast milk, the ideal diet for developing infants, has been found to average anywhere from 41-46% saturated fats, based on mothers from different cultures.

-- The Saturated fatty acids have no double bonds between the indiv... you do want to stay away from are those produced through A process of treating liquid oil with hydrogen gas to change... of vegetable oils.
+- The saturated fats you do want to stay away from are those produced through hydrogenation of vegetable oils.
 If the label says “hydrogenated,” then steer clear.

 Note on meat and dairy: you want to choose grass-fed beef that is not injected with added hormones or antibiotics rather than corn-fed beef.
 If you’re going to eat bacon (one of my favorites =) choose bacon that is nitrate free (uncured).
-And sorry for those of you who love Popeye’s chicken (my husband included), deep frying chicken in trans-fat oils will negate the effects of Saturated fatty acids have no double bonds between the indiv....
-Also, eating too much dairy has been linked to allergies as well as increased dampness (Thick mucus secreted by the respiratory tract lining. and A slippery, sticky, thick secretion produced by, and coverin...) in your body.
-Dampness is one of the Six kinds of climatic changes: wind, cold, summer heat, damp... in Traditional Asian medicine based upon Yin-Yang Theory, Five ... that I will discuss soon.
-If you are someone who tends to have more Thick mucus secreted by the respiratory tract lining. and A slippery, sticky, thick secretion produced by, and coverin..., or is more allergy prone, I would minimize dairy products in your diet.
+And sorry for those of you who love Popeye’s chicken (my husband included), deep frying chicken in trans-fat oils will negate the effects of saturated fats.
+Also, eating too much dairy has been linked to allergies as well as increased dampness (phlegm and mucus) in your body.
+Dampness is one of the external pathogenic factors in Chinese medicine that I will discuss soon.
+If you are someone who tends to have more phlegm and mucus, or is more allergy prone, I would minimize dairy products in your diet.

-c) Type of unsaturated fat which are uncommon in nature but bec... are what you want to avoid:
+c) Trans-fats are what you want to avoid:

 - Trans-fats found in partially hydrogenated vegetable oils, shortening, and margarine were previously used by companies in processed and fast foods (for deep frying and re-frying) because they were easy to use, inexpensive to produce, and had long shelf lives.
 A study published in 2009 found that “in 87,000 U.S. women followed over 26 years, trans-fat intake was linked to increased risk of sudden cardiac death among those who had underlying coronary heart disease.
 In this group, the women eating the most trans fats were three times more likely to die of cardiac arrest!”
 Yikes!